“It’s Going to Be Okay”

 All of our partners are certified in family law by the Texas Board of Legal Specialization.
 With offices in Dallas, Frisco, and San Antonio, ONDA is ready to help you today.
 Contact us to learn more about what we can do to make your future better.

-Richard R. Orsinger, Keith M. Nelson, R. Scott Downing, Jeffrey O. Anderson, William M. Reppeto, Brad M. LaMorgese, Amber Liddell Alwais, Lon M. Loveless, Paula A. Bennett, Paul Hewett, Marilea Lewis, Chris Oldner, Hunter Lewis, Holly Rampy Baird and R. Porter Corrigan II are Board Certified in Family Law by the Texas Board of Legal Specialization.
+Richard R. Orsinger, Keith M. Nelson, R. Scott Downing, Jeffrey O. Anderson, William M. Reppeto, Brad M. LaMorgese, Amber Liddell Alwais, Lon M. Loveless, Paula A. Bennett, Paul Hewett, Marilea Lewis, Chris Oldner, Holly Rampy Baird and R. Porter Corrigan II are Board Certified in Family Law by the Texas Board of Legal Specialization.
 Richard Orsinger is also Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization.
 Chris Oldner is Board Certified in Criminal Law by the Texas Board of Legal Specialization.